Jamie Doe and Fred Thomas have been making music together since they were 11 years old.

 To tell things chronologically results in a chronicle.
 To relate a history you must violate chronology, and it’s this that gives it narrative force.
 Why do we want a narrative or story?
 Because identifying the structure that holds events together in a particular pattern of cause and effect or functional relationship is not enough; the dramatisation of events is key i.e. to separate agents into protagonists/antagonists, strong/weak, agents/patients and thus extract meaning.

-In my mind at least, all this relates deeply to recording music of the past.
+All of this relates deeply to recording music of the past.

-In the case of ‘electrofeit’, I recorded the fugues by over-dubbing (multi-tracking) the voices.
+In the case of ‘Electrofeit’, I recorded the fugues by over-dubbing (multi-tracking) the voices.
 Starting off by recording a whole fugue with all its voices, I then replaced each voice individually, finally removing the original template from underneath – a bit like drawing on tracing paper on top of an original.

-To a certain extent, this ‘device’ tells the listener how I feel about the text.
-It draws attention to itself, through technological tricks such as panning, distance, eq, timbre etc. It dramatises the music by separating the voices into their ever-changing roles of protagonist or antagonist, leader or follower.
+This ‘device’ tells the listener how I feel about the text.
+It draws attention to itself, through technological tricks such as panning, distance, eq and timbre.
+It dramatises the music by separating the voices into their ever-changing roles of protagonist or antagonist, leader or follower.
 And the device itself enacts the polyphonic nature of the music.

 https://www.vice.com/en/article/kbng9v/fred-thomas-is-bringing-bach-into-the-21st-century

 These pieces take on a deep and magical dimension…each detail revealed in overwhelming relief thanks to quality sound recording and mixing, supported by an interpretative finesse that brings to mind the contemporary and subtle games of a Glenn Gould.
 More than yet another standard interpretation of the works of J.S.
 Bach, ‘Electrofeit’ is a brilliant renewal of his work’s modernism, a wonderful bridge between past and present, a moment of auditory peace and contemplation.
-In a word: sublime” – SilenceAndSound
+In a word: sublimeSilenceAndSound

 Fred Thomas…is utilizing modern recording and post-production technologies to create unique compositions and reinventions of traditional classical music.
 By utilizing this kind of creative experimentation and exploring the realm of multi-track recording, Thomas is challenging the status quo of the classical music genre…Electrofeit is…a creative product and work of art wholly his own.
 Just as Brian Eno considers himself a composer beholden to the studio and constantly evolving recording technologies, Thomas is now pioneering this methodology in the classical genre.
-Electrofeit has a sound that is both more full and resonant than typical Bach recordings, with a sonic depth that can only be paralleled in music and film genres outside of the traditional – The Creators Project
+Electrofeit has a sound that is both more full and resonant than typical Bach recordings, with a sonic depth that can only be paralleled in music and film genres outside of the traditional The Creators Project

 Click here to read the whole article.

 Born into the great line of Kouyate Griots in southern Senegal, Kadialy plays original songs inspired by his traditional repertoire.
-Old friends, Kadialy and Fred have been playing together for over 10 years.
+Kadialy and Fred have been playing together for over 15 years, with Kadialy on kora and vocals, and Fred on double bass.

-“Senegalese kora virtuoso/singer Kadialy Kouyate showcases his fleet-fingered skills on this mesmerising instrument, complementing it with his hauntingly, darkly beautiful voice, to create a Toumani Diabate-meets-Youssou N’Dour sound.” – Time Out
+“Senegalese kora virtuoso/singer Kadialy Kouyate showcases his fleet-fingered skills on this mesmerising instrument, complementing it with his hauntingly, darkly beautiful voice, to create a Toumani Diabate-meets-Youssou N’Dour sound.”
+Time Out